 A civil investigation uncovers and assembles evidence necessary for a civil trial.

 A civil trial is a type of court case involving two individual citizens who disagree on an issue that relates to their rights as citizens.
-For example, if one person sues another for damages cased by a domestic accident, the case will likely be conducted as a civil trial.
+For example, if one person sues another for damages caused by a domestic accident, the case will likely be conducted as a civil trial.
 Civil investigators are responsible for gathering the evidence essential to such a trial.

 Though often confused, civil and criminal cases are different and are therefore investigated differently.